Components with hierarchy#

 you can use other ComponentSpec

-as an arguments.
+as an argument.
 It can be a:

 string: function name of a cell registered on the active PDK.